 What is the patient experience?

 Unlike patient satisfaction, patient experience is the set of expectations your patients have surrounding the care you’ll provide and how your provided care aligns with these expectations.

 To ensure a positive patient experience, it’s important to set the proper expectations with your patients and provide patient-centered care.
 From excellent customer service to building trust, these focus points can ensure a patient re-visits and promotes your healthcare facility to others.
 Read more about using empathy to interface with your customers here.

-Patient experience considers every interaction and touchpoints a patient receives, from scheduling the appointment to the follow-up.
+Patient experience considers every interaction and touchpoint a patient receives, from scheduling the appointment to the follow-up.
 If a patient has a negative experience, they may not return to your facility or recommend it to others.

 Tips to boost the patient experience before they step foot in your office

 Here are ways you can boost the patient experience and provide excellent care at your healthcare center: